mesosoi/silverwaregames-io-issue-tracker/README.md

 Issue Tracker for SilverwareGames.io

+Silverware Games is a premium social network where people can play games online.
+Our mission is to provide a fun place to play games and be creative.

 Use https://github.com/mesosoi/silverwaregames-io-issue-tracker/issues to submit an idea or a bug report.
 You should be signed into GitHub.

 Rules: